Patreon’s API unlocks rewards across the web for art funders

 Convargo grabs $19 million to improve road freight

+The same way Facebook login brought your social graph and profile to other sites, Patreon wants to colonize the Internet with its perks for artist crowdfunding subscribers.

 Pay a monthly subscription to a content creator on Patreon, and now it will earn you exclusive access to their patron-only WordPress blog, Discourse forums, Discord chatrooms, and soon, other apps like Slack.
-Essentially, Patreon is becoming your content membership card for the whole Internet, not just its site.
-And with each new perk opened up by this platform, subscriptions become more valuable and more people will start to fund the artists they love directly.
+Essentially, Patreon is becoming your content membership card for the whole Iweb, not just its site.
+And with each new reward opened up by this platform, subscriptions become more valuable and more people will start to fund the artists they love directly.

 Over 1 million subscribers already pay an average of $12 per month to over 50,000 creators on Patreon ranging from illustrators to political commentators to videographers to comedians.
 It’s on track to double both sides of its membership marketplace each year.
 And with $107 million in funding including last month’s $60 million Series C led by Thrive, it has the fuel to build out this new platform that the company expects to support over 100 integrations including Slack within a year.